 Lavanya Sithanandam, M.D. completed medical school at Northwestern University in Chicago, Illinois followed by pediatric residency at one of the nation’s top ranked children’s hospitals, Children’s National Medical Center in Washington D.C.
 Dr. Sithanandam is the medical director at Park Pediatrics and the director of their Reach Out & Read Program.
 She is a strong advocate for her patients, fluent in Spanish and is certified by the International Society of Travel Medicine.
 She is currently serving as the vice chair of pediatrics for Holy Cross Hospital in Germantown, MD.
 She is happily married with two beautiful sons.

-Gabe Seiden is the founder and owner of Connect4 Consulting, a technology-driven marketing firm located in Takoma Park.
+Gabriel Seiden President Connect 4 Consulting Gabe Seiden is the founder and owner of Connect4 Consulting, a website-design and marketing firm located in Takoma Park.
 With more than 20 years of marketing and IT experience, Gabe Seiden provides small businesses and non-profit organizations full service technology and marketing solutions by uniting marketing, communications, design, and technology.
 Connect4 Consulting specializes in websites, graphic design, social media, and internet marketing.
 Gabe’s clients include solo entrepreneurs, small businesses, non-profit organizations, law firms, and doctors.
 No project is too small or too big.

-When he’s not running his business, Gabe is active in the Takoma Park community as the VP of Communications for the PBES PTA as well as a Takoma Soccer coach.
+When he’s not running his business, Gabe is active in the Takoma Park community.

 Ever since he could remember, Eric Saul has always been fascinated by buildings and architecture.
 What started with Lincoln Logs and Legos eventually became real buildings.
 Since founding Saul Architects in 2005, Eric has designed over $30 million in construction and over 250,000 square feet.
 Saul Architects has quickly become one of the leading residential architecture firms in Takoma Park and Silver Spring, MD.
 Saul Architects is licensed to practice architecture in Maryland, Virginia, and the District of Columbia.
 Eric resides in Takoma Park, Maryland with his wife, Diana, and his dog, The Dude.
 When he is not working or flipping houses, you can find Eric playing or coaching baseball.